abhiwand/atk/doc/source/glossary.rst

         These are referred to in the API documentation.
         These are functions passed to other functions.
-        An example of this would be adding a column to a BigFrame and telling the function responsible for the column addition what it should put into the new column based on data in other columns.
+        An example of this would be adding a column to a Frame and telling the function responsible for the column addition what it should put into the new column based on data in other columns.
         A function must return the same type of data that the column definition supplies.
         For example, if a column is defined as a float within an array, the function must return the data